electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 ## <a name="prerequisites"></a>Prerequisites
 1. ElectricInsight, which comes bundled with the freely available [ElectricAccelerator Developer Edition](http://www.electric-cloud.com/downloads/software.php?tab=eade&promo=Github_Gradle).
-2. A gradle build running in your environment, or [annotations from this repository](https://github.com/electriccommunity/electricaccelerator/tree/master/GradleAnnotationGenerator/annotations)
+2. A gradle build running in your environment, or any of the [annotations from this repository](https://github.com/electriccommunity/electricaccelerator/tree/master/GradleAnnotationGenerator/annotations)

 ## Usage
 1. Make sure you meet the [prerequisites](#prerequisites)